 - Four or five funds are enough for optimum diversification.

-- Multi-cap funds are the best category of equity funds to hold as they can invest across companies of all sizes.
+- Flexi-cap funds are the best category of equity funds to hold as they can invest across companies of all sizes.

 - Direct equity investing is fine if you know how to research stocks.
 Otherwise, go for equity funds.